-College of LAS > Student Resources > Scholarships > Featured Scholarships > Truman >
+College of Liberal Arts & Social Sciences > Student Resources > Scholarships > Featured Scholarships > Truman >

 If you are considering applying for a Truman Scholarship, you should take the following steps.

 - Familiarize yourself with eligibility and selection criteria and visit Truman's website "Are you a Potential Truman Scholar?"